Death Becomes Beauty

 The way that Lindy and I met in 2005 is an incredible story on its own merit, but for brevity’s sake, let’s just say it was a very serendipitous moment.
 Who knew a dared kiss of two strangers on the bed of a pickup truck would ignite a cat and mouse chase that would put a Tom and Jerry chase to shame!
 After two years, the cat would finally catch this mouse; not sure who is who in this story, but Lindy and I settled into a relationship that would soon prove to be divinely arranged.

 One month after the first walk, we committed further to the Plan to Live mantra.
 She found an IVF clinic that would help us create embryos even though we weren’t married.
 Remember, this was 2009 in the Midwest.
 Having kids out of wedlock was still frowned upon.
 However, we finally found a fertility clinic willing to do it.
 In November, on her birthday, she and I created what I believed at the time to be four embryos.
 One month later, I proposed to her in front of the famous St. Louis Church located in Jackson Square, New Orleans’ in the heart of the French Quarter.
 The proposal was replete with a horse-drawn carriage and the biggest, nicest ring two lifetimes of my earnings still couldn’t afford!
 Eight months later, we were married at the exclusive royal Villa d’este Este on Lake Como, Italy.
 A wedding of fairytales.
-We not only embraced Plan to Live-We Rocked It!
+We not only embraced Plan to Live, we knocked it out of the park!!

 In December of 2009, she finally started her chemo and radiation, four months after it was demanded by Dr. Death.
 She fought like hell for almost 41 months with such dignity, grace, and beauty, but on February 6th, 2013, Jacque would finally engulf her brain and win the fight.

-Flight to Barcelona, train to Pamplona, one last good night’s sleep in a hotel, and I put on my 35 pound back pack, put my earphones in and started walking in the dark of the morning cool air.
-Hiking alone gave way too many thoughts and unanswered questions.
+Flight to Barcelona, train to Pamplona, one last good night’s sleep in a hotel, and I put on my 35 pound back pack, put in my earphones and started walking in the dark of the morning cool air.
+Hiking alone so many thoughts and unanswered questions flooded my mind.
 I audibly cried out, “Why did you take her, God?
-Why did you so soon?
+Why did you do so soon?
 Why?
 Why?
 Why?”
 “I am alone now.”
 I cried over and over.
 “What now, God?
 Life is over!”
 These are the questions I asked incessantly, like a crazy person as I walked.
 Completely broken, it was with these repeated questions walking the first couple of days I realized I was talking to God for the first time in 23 years.
 For the sake of time, I will summarize maybe the most critical part of my life’s story.
 I committed my life back into the arms of Jesus.
 I fell on my face in a wine vineyard alongside the Camino trail in Navarro, Northern Spain, and begged God to take this pain away.
 Pleading as I punched the ground around my head.
-I eventually rolled over on my back, still sobbing.
+After fifteen minutes give or take I eventually rolled over on my back, still sobbing.
 At this very moment, the sun peaked through the clouds and shined on my face.
 My tears began to dry and I began to feel a peace that had alluded me for 23 years.
 Crying and still hurting from this profound loss and void, I stood up, and I began to feel His presence and His healing comfort pour over me more and more with each step I took.
 Now, I felt something carrying me as I walked day in and day out.
 At peace but still missing Lindy deeply and grieving her loss, I walked and reminisced about us.

 These 2 German kids I had been walking with the last two days invited me to go with them to the pilgrim office inside the beautiful Cathedral of Santiago de Compostela.
 They told me this is where we get our certificate for the walk before we go to the pilgrim’s mass.
 Apparently, there was a certificate and a mass.
 Who knew!

 I ended up having to hire a lawyer who fought for me vigorously for over seven years.
 She finally got us a trial in a judge’s court, a judge they shopped for that was pro-life.
-She heard the case and told the IVF clinic that she could not deny a father his rights to his kids, his own DNA, and she couldn’t understand the clinic’s argument at all!
+She heard the case and told the IVF clinic that she could not deny to hear out a father about his rights to his kids, his own DNA, and she couldn’t understand the clinic’s denial that at all!
 After winning the case and getting access to the embryos and the medical documents, I learned something I didn’t know.
-We, in fact, didn’t create four embryos; we only had one little soul that made it to the five-day mark.
+We, in fact, didn’t create four embryos.
+We only had one little soul that made it to the five-day mark.

 JulieTinderCali would eventually become the love of all loves.
 During the first few weeks of texting back and forth, all day every day, she asked me if I had any kids.
 I said, “Nah, but,” she texted,” but what?
 You either do, or you don’t.”
 Once I told her my story, and she processed it, she replied with the sweetest words, “I hope you meet somebody someday who would be willing to share that with you.
 It’s a beautiful story”.